 When developing iron ore projects, infrastructure and its costs are paramount.
-The project's location, in proximity (4 km) to the Canadian National Railway (CN) and to Timmins, together with the associated mining infrastructure in the Timmins area, is a significant advantage for the future development of the property.
+The project's location, in proximity (4 km) to the Canadian National Railway (CN) and to Timmins, together with the associated mining infrastructure in the Timmins area.
 The Radio Hill iron deposit is connected to Highway 101 by an 8 km long gravel road.
 This road runs north to south across the deposit and extends from the highway to the CN railroad Kukatush siding at the southern property boundary.
 During the early 1960s a railroad grade was constructed from this siding to the south edge of the Radio Hill deposit and remains intact for future use.
-Power lines come within kilometres of the deposit and potential hydro power generation exists about 20 km to the southwest on the Groundhog River.
-Natural gas is located in Timmins and could be extended west to the project, for concentrating and pelletizing.
+Power lines come within kilometres of the property and potential hydro power generation exists about 20 km to the southwest on the Groundhog River.
+Natural gas is located in Timmins and could be extended west to the project.